Money in the Bank (2014)

 The 2014 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the fifth annual Money in the Bank and took place on June 29, 2014, at the TD Garden in Boston, Massachusetts.
-This was the first Money in the Bank event to livestream on the WWE Network, which launched in February.
+It was the fifth annual Money in the Bank event and took place on June 29, 2014, at the TD Garden in Boston, Massachusetts.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.